MarcoBlaesing/zeroDepLab/04-m365-sso-lcm.md

 ## Assign User to Group

-You will now assign the new employee to the *App-Office365-ProPlus* group.
+You will now assign your user to the *App-Office365-ProPlus* group.

 1. On the **Assignments** tab, select the **App-Office365-ProPlus** group.